Crypto-TII/AutoND/README.md

 ## Note
 In our manuscript we present results on SPECK32, SPECK64, SPECK128, SIMON32, SIMON64, SIMON128, GIMLI, HIGHT, LEA, TEA, XTEA, PRESENT and KATAN.
-The SPECK implementation is strongly inspired by that of Gohr (https://github.com/agohr/deep_speck).
+The SPECK implementation is adapted from that of Gohr (https://github.com/agohr/deep_speck), and the contents of the train_nets.py from the same repo served as a base for gohrnet.py.

 ## Demo for SPECK32
 Please run the code by executing